cs-si-ucr/CS12_Fall_2018/CS012/Git/Start.md

 hitting `ctrl+z` until you hopefully come back to the version that isn't broken.
 Today, you will learn version control, which is a way of managing different code versions and iterations as you create your programs/applications.

-Git is a version-control system for tracking changes in your repository, the project.
+Git is a version-control system for tracking changes in your repository, your project.

 ## Your first repo